Installation

 -

 If Windows SmartScreen shows a warning (“Windows protected your PC”), click More info and then Run anyway.
-This warning appears because Atlas is an indie app — it’s safe to proceed.
+This warning appears because Atlas is a new app from a small team — it’s safe to proceed.

 -